 The Hiedanranta City District

 The plan is to turn Hiedanranta into a sustainable city district, consisting of three subareas: Hiedanranta Centre, Lake City and the new Lielahti.
-The construction is planned to start in 2024 and the first residents to move in their homes in 2025.
+The construction is planned to start in early 2025 and the first residents to move in their homes in 2025.
 Hiedanranta already houses independent culture and activities, and the aim is to preserve these also in the district of the future.

 Culture and Leisure

 The historical manor and mill setting invite to join colourful urban culture.
 The old Lielahti industrial area has been open to events and activities since 2016.
 The Hiedanranta of the future will be the home of flourishing urban culture, and a wide variety of activities for spare time.Culture

 The innovative Hiedanranta is a platform for development.
 Above all, it serves experiments and projects related to smartness, sustainability and the circular economy.
 Get to know the development themes and work as well as the current and completed projects and the people involved.Innovations